polystruct/creative/docs/index.md

   WorldPainter and supporting tools.
 - [Residential](residential/residential.html) looks into residential builds
   within Minecraft.
+- [Data pack](datapack/datapack.html) provides more input on data pack development, and the data packs that I want to maintain related to this guide.

 I hope having this material available online can be of assistance for others who like growing in their creative minecraft endeavors.